-Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and Us$3,000,000 Financing
+Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and US$3,000,000 Financing

 The Company, Excelsior Arizona and Nebari have entered into a Second Amendment to the Amended and Restated Credit Agreement (the "Second Amended ARCA").
 The Second Amended ARCA provides for the extension of the maturity date of the existing US$15 million credit facility to March 31, 2025 (the "Extension").

-The Extension is subject to certain conditions including completion of the Debenture Offering by February 17, 2023 and conclusion of certain agreements with Triple Flag International.
+The Extension is subject to certain conditions including completion of the Debenture Offering by February 17, 2023 and conclusion of certain amendments to the Company's metal stream agreement.

 As consideration for the Second Amended ARCA, subject to Toronto Stock Exchange approval, the Company is required to issue common shares of the Company ("Common Shares") to nominees of Nebari in a number equal to US$450,000.00, converted to Canadian dollars at an exchange rate equal to the average market rate posted by the Bank of Canada for the 5 days preceding the issuance, divided by the lower of (i) the conversion price of the Debenture Offering and (ii) the volume weighted adjusted price of the Common Shares for the 5 trading days immediately preceding the issuance.
 In addition, commencing January 31, 2024 the Company will begin amortizing US$5 million of the principal amount of the facility in monthly instalments of US$333,333.33.